MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/multiplayer-servers.md

 Here is the list of information that matchmaking will pass to the server.

-- SessionId - The SessionId for the server will be equal to the MatchId for the match.
+- **SessionId** - The SessionId for the server will be equal to the MatchId for the match.
-- InitialPlayers - This value is set to the list of members in the match.
+- **InitialPlayers** - This value is set to the list of members in the match.
 The list of players can be read in the game by using the [GSDK](../servers/integrating-game-servers-with-gsdk.md).
-- PreferredRegions - This field is set to the RegionPreferences field from the match.
+- **PreferredRegions** - This field is set to the RegionPreferences field from the match.
 The game server service will choose an appropriate region for the server from this list.

 Matchmaking does not pass any ticket attributes to the game server.
-If the game needs to access any ticket attributes on the server it can do so by calling [GetMatch](xref:titleid.playfabapi.com.multiplayer.matchmaking.getmatch) with the `ReturnMemberAttributes` header to true.
+If the game needs to access any ticket attributes on the server, it can do so by calling [GetMatch](xref:titleid.playfabapi.com.multiplayer.matchmaking.getmatch) with the `ReturnMemberAttributes` header to *true*.